Justin, welcome to the forums! Hey Bill Lyons you want to set this new forum guy straight?

 Justin, our collective knowledge will most definitely find an answer to your question; but just a wee bit of help and humility from you might be required.
 Do what Bill Lyons suggests.

 Thanks for the reference, Shawn.

 First, welcome to the Forums.
 I hope this doesn't offend, but clearly some of your data can be shared, because you included it in your post.
-Please read Packaged workbooks: when, why, how for details on how you can post a packaged workbook without violating confidential data.
+Please read Packaged workbooks and flows: when, why, how for details on how you can post a packaged workbook without violating confidential data.

 Without seeing your exact problem in a workbook, I'm just guessing here.
 It sounds to me like you need to add your filter to the context to force Tableau to apply the filter to your FIXED LOD.